-A total of \$582,000 of FY 2009 funds is available under the Omnibus Appropriations Act, 2009, Pub.
-L. No.111-8, to fund financial assistance awards for the two (2) MBEC projects referenced in this solicitation.
-MBDA anticipates that this amount will also be available in each of FYs 2010 and 2011 to provide continuation funding for these projects.
+A total of \$291,000 in FY 2010 funds is available under the Consolidated Appropriations Act, 2010, Pub.
+L. No.111-117, to fund the financial assistance award for the Louisiana MBEC project.
+MBDA anticipates that this amount will also be available in FY 2011 to support continuation funding for this project.
 MBEC funding levels are generally based on the size and ranking of minority populations; the overall number of minority firms as established by MBDA and U.S. Census Bureau data, and other available research and data.

-The total award period for awards made under this solicitation is anticipated to be three (3) years and all awards are expected to be made with a start date of September 1, 2009.
-The anticipated amount of the financial assistance award for each MBEC project for each of the three (3) program years is \$363,750, including the minimum 20% non-federal cost share, and are set forth in the below table.
+The total funding period for the award made under this solicitation is anticipated to be two (2) years and the award is expected to be made with a start date of April 1, 2010.
+The anticipated amount of the financial assistance award for the MBEC project for each of the two (2) program years is \$363,750, including the minimum 20% non-federal cost share, and are set forth in the below table.
 The actual award amounts may vary depending on the availability of funds.

-Applicants must submit project plans and budgets for each of the three (3) funding periods (September 1, 2009 - August 31, 2010, September 1, 2010 - August 31, 2011 and September 1, 2011 - August 31, 2012).
-Projects will initially be funded for the first funding period and will not have to compete for funding in the second and third funding periods.
-However, operators that fail to achieve a "Satisfactory" or better performance rating for the current funding period may be denied funding for subsequent funding periods.
-Recommendations for second- and third-year funding are generally evaluated by MBDA based on the preceding mid-year performance rating and/or a combination of the preceding mid-year and cumulative third quarter performance ratings.
+Applicants must submit project plans and budgets for each of the two (2) funding periods (April 1, 2010 - March 31, 2011, and April 1, 2011 - March 31, 2012).
+Projects will initially be funded for the first funding period and will not have to compete for funding in the second funding period.
+However, operators that fail to achieve a "Satisfactory" or better performance rating for the current funding period may be denied funding for the subsequent funding period.
+Recommendations for second-year funding are generally evaluated by MBDA based on the preceding mid-year performance rating and/or a combination of the preceding mid-year and cumulative third quarter performance ratings.
 In making such continued funding determinations, MBDA and the Department of Commerce will consider all the facts and circumstances of each case, such as but not limited to market conditions, most recent performance of the operator and other mitigating circumstances.